empa-scientific-it/how-to-git/tutorial.md

 - **Extended description**: If needed give more detailed information.
 - Commit directly to the *any name* branch: For now choose this.
 - Create a **new branch** for this commit and start a pull request: Branching out will be described further [down](#branching-out-topics).
-And agree with click on `Commit changes`again.
+- Agree with click on `Commit changes`again to finish this step.

 ### Check the history